How to Grow Better Tomatoes

 4. Soil health is key.

 Soil is the most important thing you can do to help your tomatoes thrive.
 Tomatoes are very hungry feeders.
 Amend your soil beds with compost (either your own or purchased), dry timed release fertilizer, and the best amendment of all: worm castings.
-For every 50 square foot garden space, add 5 cubic feet of Gardner & Bloome compost, 5 quarts of Gardner & Bloome 4-6-3 Tomato, Vegetable & Herb fertilizer, and a quart of 100% pure worm castings.
+For every 50 square foot garden space, add 2 cubic feet bag of certified organic compost, one quart of all-purpose fertilizer, such as EB Stone 4-5-3 Tomato & Vegetable fertilizer, and a quart of 100% pure worm castings, which we sell at our annual tomato plant sale.

 Once all your amendments are on top of the soil, turn them over into the soil below with a spade fork (looks like a broad-tined short pitchfork).